Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Conclusions

-The identities we have derived in the article are new and are derived from elementary series transformations, operations on Lambert series, and new expansions of the higher-order $s^{th}$ derivatives of the Lambert series generating functions in \eqref{eqn_SumOfDivFns_LambertSeriesGF_def} and in \eqref{eqn_key_LSeries_exp_ident}.
-These identities provide exact formulas for the generalized sum of divisors functions, $\sigma_{\alpha}(n)$, defined through polynomial sums over other sums of divisor functions and the bounded-divisor sum functions, $\sigma_{\alpha,m}(n)$, that we defined as the series coefficients of generalized Lambert series expansions in \eqref{eqn_modified_divisorFns_with_bdd_divs} of the introduction.
-We remark that the requirements of the bounded divisors welcomingly \emph{convolute} (rather than \emph{convolve}) our results for the ordinary divisor sum cases in the sense that these identities are complicated, or at least usefully obfuscated in their immediate forms, by the terms involving $\sigma_{\alpha,m}(n)$ which do not in general have well-specified closed-form expression in terms of the $\sigma_{\alpha}(n)$ for $m \geq 3$.
-There do not appear to be correspondingly elegant identities that can be derived from operations in more general Lambert series expansions over other multiplicative functions, $f(i)$, when $f(i) \neq i^{\alpha}$ for some $\alpha \geq 0$.
+The identities we have proved in the article are derived from elementary series transformations and operations on truncated partial sums of Lambert series generating functions.
+The resulting new identities provide exact formulas for the classical generalized sum-of-divisors functions, $\sigma_{\alpha}(n)$, expanded by polynomial multiples of the related bounded-index divisor sums defined by the functions, $\sigma_{\alpha,m}(n)$, in \eqref{eqn_BoundedIndex_DivisorFuncs_def_v2}.
+Based on experimental computational procedures and inspection, there do not appear to be correspondingly elegant identities that can be derived from operations in more general Lambert series expansions over other multiplicative functions, $f(i)$, of the form